an1mehacker/SR-Economy-Simulator/README.md

 My attempt at creating a dynamic economy inspired by the game Space Rangers HD: A War Apart along with changes that I think makes trading more interesting.

+To use this project, run economy_entity.py and enter a desired amount for the needed parameters

 Summary:
 - One Market class is generated to display a trade good.
 - Multiple corporations will spawn each with different qualities and price ranges